Registration is now OPEN!

 University of Edinburgh

-I'm a post-doctoral research associate in Karen Halliday's lab, and I investigate the function of phytochrome A as a canopy-depth sensor which helps plants detect shading by other vegetation.
+Marissa is a post-doctoral research associate in Karen Halliday's lab.
+She investigates the function of phytochrome A as a canopy-depth sensor which helps plants detect hading by other vegetation.

 Mengke (Lavender) Zhou